 Navigating your health plan can be tricky.
 But that’s why health insurers have member services departments!
 We are here to help and I always encourage people to call in if they’re unsure about a certain expense or aspect of their plan.

-HealthPartners members: You can always find more information regarding your plan by logging onto your HealthPartners online account.
+HealthPartners members: You can always find more information regarding your plan by signing in to your HealthPartners online account.
 Or, you can call HealthPartners Member Services at the number on the back of your member ID card.
 Representatives are available Monday-Friday, 7 a.m.-7 p.m.
 CT.